footaku/erai/README.md

 ## Settings
 In The default settings, executes all rules.
-If you only want to apply certain rules, create 'erai.yaml' in the classpath root.
+If you only want to apply certain rules, create 'erai.yaml' in the project root.
 The configuration values are as follows.
 ```yaml
 # Presence of Nullability annotation